-Open science is an effort that aims to make scientific research, data, and its distribution accessible to all, not just to other scientists.
-Practices that involve publishing open research, campaigning for open access, encouraging scientists to have an open notebook policy and making it less cumbersome to publish and convey scientific knowledge are all part of open science.
+Open science is an effort that aims to make scientific research, data, and its distribution accessible to all.
+This involves practices like publishing open research and campaigning for open access.
+It encourages scientists to have an open notebook policy and make it less cumbersome to publish and convey scientific knowledge.
 Open science embodies an innovative way to conduct research, collaborate with other scientists and share information with a wider audience.
-The push towards open science is fueled by both digital technology and social changes.
-Everyone around the world is vastly affected by these changes, and therefore, this affects the accumulation and dissemination of scientific knowledge.
+Both digital technology and social changes fuel the push towards open science.
+These changes vastly affect everyone around the world.
+This also affects the accumulation and dissemination of scientific knowledge.

-As one can imagine, if scientific knowledge is being dispersed in an open manner then the there has to be a new way to evaluate science because the traditional metrics will no longer hold up.
+In addition, if scientific knowledge is dispersed openly then there has to be a new way to evaluate science.
+This is because the traditional metrics will no longer hold up.
 As such, the European Commission established an Expert Group on Altmetrics and they produced a report that describes what is known as next-generation metrics.
 Here, we provide a summary of that report.

 Emergence of Altmetrics